tonyrobots/dcc-qol/README.md

 ### Recommended Configuration

-For the full DCC QoL experience, we recommend enabling all DCC QoL settings (enabled by default).
+For the full DCC QoL experience, we recommend enabling all DCC QoL settings, and making sure players always select a target when attacking.
+(Use "t" key while hovering over the target.)

 In addition, while dcc-qol will work with and respect all DCC system settings, we recommend **disabling** the following DCC RPG system settings for the optimal experience:

-    ❌ Automate Damage/Crits/Fumbles
+    ❌ Automate Damage/Crits/Fumbles -- this setting rolls damage, crits, and fumbles at the same time as the attack roll, so players don't get to roll them separately.
-    ❌ Show rolls as emotes
+    ❌ Show rolls as emotes -- Since the DCC-QOL attack cards replace the systems, this setting provides an inconsistent emotes experience.

 ## Technical Architecture